jasminenoack/KnowledgEase/README.md

 - [ ] Users have credits based on the number of votes they get
 - [ ] Users user credits to request answers from other users
 - [ ] Users have stats based on votes
+- [ ] User can choose the best answer

 Views
 - [ ] Users have stats based on when their pages are viewed.